LAST start Toowoomba Cup winner Pornichet is backing up a week later and will likely start as the favourite for the Group 1 $650,000 Doomben Cup.

 It was set to run at Flemington last spring, but was scratched after injuring a suspensory ligament.

-“He needed four months off and then we had to decide whether we would push him to for the latter part of the Sydney autumn, or bring him up more slowly and aim at the three Group 1's in Brisbane,” co-trainer Trent Busuttin said.
+“He needed four months off and then we had to decide whether we would push him to be ready for the latter part of the Sydney autumn, or bring him up more slowly and aim at the three Group 1’s in Brisbane,” co-trainer Trent Busuttin said.

 “Winning a Group 1 is the main aim with him and with $2 million on offer this year, the Stradbroke is a nice target.”